Poá: Economy

 The economic sector of Poá has several activities:

 Industrial: After he received the title of office hidromineral, was prohibited the installation of polluting industries in the municipality, that in the 1970s, and those that existed have been given to move to a more rigid environmental legislation, to help preserve the groundwater in the city.
 The change resulted in the departure of some industries, but even so Poá houses large industries, among the nearly 200 installed on its territory.
 Highlights for the manufacturer of refractory Ibar (Brazilian Industry of Refractory items) which was installed in Poá five years before the emancipation of the municipality, the maker of electrical cables Inducabos, and the Brazilian subsidiary of the multinational Aunde, which produces automotive fabrics.
 Together, Ibar and Aunde occupy nearly half the area of Calmon Viana.
 The district that was formed between the two industries was renamed Vila Ibar.

-Shopping: The main shopping streets of the city are street March 26 and July 9 Avenue that are in the center, housing most of the banks and "anchor stores" of the city.
+Shopping: The main shopping streets of the city are street March 26 and July 9 Avenue that is in the center, housing most of the banks and "anchor stores" of the city.
 There are other commercial corridors such as Lucas Nogueira Garcez Avenue and Avenida Getulio Vargas, among others.
 It is estimated that there are approximately 2,000 commercial premises.

 Services: It is the sector of the economy that is more present in the city.
-There are various tax incentive laws and among them, and that attracts companies of its kind, is to reduce the tax on services (ISS), which has much lower rate than in most towns.
-While its neighbor St. Paul (city that focuses more services company in Brazil), charge rate of 5% for most service activities, in Poá charge rate of 2%. are more than 20,000 service providers, among which we highlight the holding company of Banco Safra (the Safra Leasing, located in the center) and Banco Itau (Itau Administradora Consortia and Itaucard Bank, both located in Vila das Acacias - also in the central region) and the subsidiary company of São Paulo TMKT telemarketing, (installed in Calmon Viana).
+There are various tax incentive laws and among them, and that attracts companies of its kind, is to reduce the tax on services (ISS), which has a much lower rate than in most towns.
+While its neighbor St. Paul (a city that focuses more on services company in Brazil), charge rate of 5% for most service activities, in Poá charge rate of 2%. are more than 20,000 service providers, among which we highlight the holding company of Banco Safra (Safra Leasing, located in the center) and Banco Itau (Itau Administradora Consortia and Itaucard Bank, both located in Vila das Acacias - also in the central region) and the subsidiary company of São Paulo TMKT telemarketing, (installed in Calmon Viana).

-There are also horticultural activity in rural areas little is left of the city after the dispute of territory with Suzano in the 1950s and 1960s.
+There is also horticultural activity in rural areas little is left of the city after the dispute of territory with Suzano in the 1950s and 1960s.
 Tourism began to be promoted now, in the early 2000s (decade).
 Yet the main event done in the city, the Expo comes to attract 350,000 people in seven days.